UniEvents-Hub/UniEvents-Hub-backend/README.md

 You don't need to install the dependencies after the first time but you must need to activate the virtual environment in order to run the project.

+Then for the first time you need to follow this steps:

+1. you need the MySQL installed, try to add MySQL workbench aswell
+2. The root user should have the password, if you think you want to change the user and password then change the setting accordingly in the settings.py
+3. Make a new database mm802 in the MySQL server
+4. Keep the server running or workbench running

 Then run the command:

 cd src